AryanGandotra/AryanGandotra/README.md

 - 📫 How to reach me **gandotraaryan08@gmail.com**

-- A passionate individual who loves building web applications, artist by passion and an engineer by profession.
+- A passionate individual who loves building web applications

+- Artist by passion and an engineer by profession.

 <br>